zenium-community/zenium/doc/build-openbsd.md

 #### Notifications
 ###### ZeroMQ

-Bitcoin Core can provide notifications via ZeroMQ.
+Zenium Core can provide notifications via ZeroMQ.
 If the package is installed, support will be compiled in.
 ```bash
 pkg_add zeromq
 ```

-## Building Bitcoin Core
+## Building Zenium Core

 **Important**: Use `gmake` (the non-GNU `make` will exit with an error).